Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/11-Custom-Calculator.md

 If you need an idea for a project, here are a few:

 - **Geometric Shapes Volume Calculator** - Calculate the volume of a cone, sphere, or cylinder by inputting their dimensions!
 You can use the formulas [here](https://byjus.com/volume-formulas/) to get you started.
+  - You might use the select menu to choose the shape.
+  - Inputs might be length, width, height, diameter, etc.
 - **Trip Calculator** - How long will it take to get from a starting point to a destination, based on your mode of transportation, time of day, etc?
+  - You might use the select menu to choose miles or kilometers
+  - Inputs might be distance in miles, miles per gallon, ...
 - **Pet Calculator** - How many cats/dogs should you own, based on things like your floor space, number of family members, & amount of free time?
+  - You could the select menu to choose a pet type.
+  - inputs might be number of pets, free time, available area, ...
 - **Pokemon Calculator** - How much damage will a particular Pokemon move do, based on the Pokemon types, strength, defense, etc?
 If you want, check out this [Bulbapedia article](https://bulbapedia.bulbagarden.net/wiki/Damage) on calculating damage.
+  - Use the selecto menu to choose the Pokemon, or the type.
+  - Inputs might be: attack, defense, HP, power

 ## Starter Code